bagwaa/richardbagshaw.co.uk/content/blog/mocking-dependencies-with-phpunit-and-prophecy/index.md

 // string(32) "App\Repositories\PizzaRepository"
 ```

-Aha! so the parent of the Double is `App\Repositories\PizzaRepository` which is why our `PizzaMaker` is happy to accept this through dependency injection.
+Aha! so the parent of the Double is `PizzaRepository` which is why our `PizzaMaker` is happy to accept this through dependency injection.

 Okay, enough of this digging around in the weeds, let's run our test.